ietf-wg-cellar/matroska-specification/attachments.md

 * `.ttc` for Collection fonts, equivalent to `font/collection` The file extension check **MUST** be case insensitive.

-Matroska writers **SHOULD** use a valid font MIME type from [@!RFC8081] in the `AttachedFile\FileMediaType` of the font attachment.
+Matroska writers **SHOULD** use a valid font media type from [@!RFC8081] in the `AttachedFile\FileMediaType` of the font attachment.
-They **MAY** use the MIME types found in older files when compatibility with older players is necessary.
+They **MAY** use the media types found in older files when compatibility with older players is necessary.